Getting back in control, when the four-year old in you has taken over

-3) Allow for the possibility that you have made an assumption or missed something important – even if you don’t know what it is yet.
+3) Allow for the possibility that you’ve made an assumption or missed something important – even if you don’t know what it is yet.
 Revisit or check the facts, if you can, and check you haven’t based your reaction on an assumption or projection.

 4) Imagine how it would feel if you did a 180-degree turn, and let go of your position.
 If you can’t even imagine doing that, it’s a sign that you’ve backed yourself into an (arbitrary) corner.

 5) Trust.
 Allow yourself to change your mind and know you won’t lose a thing.
 You can still address any issue there might be – and perhaps in a better way, at a better time.